PreMed and PreHealth

 The College of Science is proud to be home to 75 percent of the university’s pre-med student population.
 Given the fundamental importance of science knowledge required for pre-med, we are able to provide rigorous courses across our all of our disciplines.
 Our curricula have been designed to meet the needs of our students who are interested in pursuing a pre-med track.
 Pre-med course requirements can be integrated into all College of Science degree programs.
 Since medical schools place a priority on well-rounded achievement, we are delighted to find pre-med students represented in all of our departments.

 Students majoring in the sciences often complete many of the required pre-med coursework simply by following their degree requirements.
 Pre-med courses that are not required by their major may be taken as elective credit, which may be counted towards their overall degree requirements.
-A listing of Required Coursework may be found on the Northeastern University PreHealth Advising website.
+A listing of Required Coursework may be found on the Northeastern University PreMed and PreHealth Advising website.

 Theo Bowe, Biology, 2016